-If you steal property or misappropriate money in your possession that belongs to another person or entity, these actions may be considered embezzlement.
+If you steal property or misappropriate money in your possession that belongs to another person or entity, it may be considered embezzlement.
 Embezzlement is frequently associated with employee theft and is considered a white-collar crime.

-Embezzlement is a criminal offense that consists of two primary elements:
+Embezzlement is a criminal offense with two primary elements:

 - Being in lawful possession of money or property and

 - Unlawfully utilizing that money or property for personal gain

 If you do these things, you commit an act of embezzlement.